ECPI student couldn't afford a car so he rode his bike roundtrip 10 miles each day to school

-Virginia Beach, Va. – 22-year-old John Paul Hipolito said he did not have enough money for a car so for years he rode his bike to college in the heat, rain and once in the snow all while trying to avoid being hit by cars.
+VIRGINIA BEACH, Va. – 22-year-old John Paul Hipolito said he did not have enough money for a car so for years he rode his bike to college in the heat, rain and once in the snow all while trying to avoid being hit by cars.

-He said it took him 10 hours round trip from home to college at ECPI University.
-Depending on if he had to work on campus, he did this 5 to 6 times a week.
+He rode 10 miles round trip from home to college at ECPI University.
+Depending on if he had to work on campus, he did this five to six times a week.

 “At first it was a bit harsh, but I got used to it,” said Hipolito, “Going home was a bit harder after a long days work.”